Technology / System Admin

 4. Performance

 I'm sure you are getting the gist.
-As the new kid on the block instant clones have some formidable advantages.
+As the new kid on the block, instant clones have some formidable advantages.
 But what about downsides?
-Well, instant clones do have a list of restrictions, but impressively these are shrinking with each release as it's obvious VMware is pouring some serious development cycles into the underlying VMFork technology — not just for VDI but for their flagship vSphere product as well.
+Well, instant clones do have a list of restrictions, but impressively, these are shrinking with each release.
+It's obvious VMware is pouring some serious development cycles into the underlying VMFork technology—not just for VDI but also for their flagship vSphere product.

-So what are some of the scenarios where you'd potentially want to run linked clones?
+So, what are some scenarios where you'd potentially want to run linked clones?

 • You have a reliance on persistent disks that AppVolumes cannot address.

-• You are still using Persona Management (VMware's legacy profile management solution).
+• You still use Persona Management (VMware's legacy profile management solution).

-Previous versions of instant clones had additional limitations such as incompatibility with static IPs, incompatibility with IPv6, and inability to delay image updates.
-Note, all of these are now allowed with the Horizon 7.12 release and vSphere 6.7.
+Previous versions of instant clones had additional limitations, such as incompatibility with static IPs and IPv6 and the inability to delay image updates.
+Note that all of these are now allowed with the Horizon 7.12 release and vSphere 6.7.

 Final Thoughts